 Being an Islam dominated country; people are generally conservative with their appearance.
 Both male and female wear outfits that fall past their knees and elbows, whereas women often appear with head covering apparels.
-Since Egypt is a desert country and hot, people tend to wear light, cotton clothing.
+Since Egypt is a desert country and hot, people tend to have the Egyptian Wear with light, cotton clothing.
+Egyptian Holidays has been attracting the world with many popular holiday packages.

 Egypt Traditional Costumes